-"It is evident we need to find other sources of income, and now we have the ability to invest - it is crucial that we do."'We will get jobs'
+"It is evident we need to find other sources of income, and now we have the ability to invest - it is crucial that we do."

 Perhaps this awareness that it won't last forever goes some way to explain the second-hand Volvos circling Bergen's winding streets, rather than the Porsches or Bentleys of wealthy parts of London.